How To De-Stress Using IV Therapy

 Furthermore, the digestive system usually eliminates some of the vital nutrients your body needs for overall wellness and de-stressing.
 Intravenous therapy does not have these same drawbacks.

 How Does IV Therapy Work?

 All of these micronutrients are mixed in a single blend placed in a pouch.
-When you sign up for one of our IV therapy sessions, you’ll take a seat in our state-of-the-art comfortable IV therapy lounge.
-The comfortable massage or theater chairs will help your body to relax as one of our registered nurses hooks you up to the IV of your choice.
+When you sign up for one of our IV therapy sessions, you’ll take a seat in our state-of-the-art, vibrant IV therapy lounge.
+The comfortable massage chairs will help your body to relax as one of our registered nurses hooks you up to the IV of your choice.